Feline Friends Cayman Islands

 WANT TO DONATE OR HELP OUT?
 PLEASE CONTACT US! - top

 In order to continue our mission, we depend on the goodwill of the public.
 We always need cat food, large towels, bowls, traps and cages, as well as volunteers to trap, feed daily, or transport cats.
-We also run a small Thrift Shop which features high-end slightly used clothing and accessories and, in addition to public donations that we periodically receive, this is our only source of income.
-Donations are always gratefully appreciated.
+Public donations are our only source of income and are always gratefully appreciated.

 Feline Friends also appreciates help from the community, in identifying specific areas where there are a large number of homeless cats congregating.
 We need all of Cayman to be our eyes - working together we can create a better future for our unfortunate homeless cats!

 KITTY TIPS - top

 I've Found a Stray I'd Like To Keep.
 What Do I Do Now?

 The first step is a visit to the vet for a thorough checkup, especially if you have other cats at home.
 Spaying or Neutering is a must.
 After your new friend returns home, keep him or her in a quiet room, separated, to recover.
 We have assembled a few tips for new cat owners below.